Ultrasound Cabinets: Compliance Guidelines

 The design of an ultrasound probe is such that only the transducer is high-level disinfected.
 The electrical connector holder is not watertight and depending on the manufacturer and age of the probe, the strain relief (directly above the probe's handle) may also not be watertight.
 This design presents a storage challenge when trying to keep the disinfected probe separate from the cables and electrical connector, which are only low-level disinfected.

-Given the said challenge presented by an ultrasound probe’s design, it’s critical that the disinfected probe does not come in contact with the probe cable or electrical holder during storage.
-Look for cabinets that offer specialty dividers which ensure that cables and holders do not touch the disinfected probe.
+Given the said challenge presented by an ultrasound probe's design, it's critical that the disinfected probe does not come in contact with the probe cable or electrical holder during storage.
+Look for cabinets that offer specialty dividers that ensure that cables and holders do not touch the disinfected probe.